ecoacoustics/web-components/README.md

 import * from "@ecoacoustics/web-components";
 ```

+## Contributing

+- Install a recent stable version of Node JS
+- Install pnpm: `corepack enable pnpm`, followed by `corepack use pnpm@latest`
+- The install dependencies: `pnpm install` (this should have happened with the last step)

+Then you can run the following commands:

+- `pnpm dev` to start a development server
+- `pnpm build` to build the components
+- `pnpm test` to run the tests

 ### GitHub Releases

 You can manually import the example components in this repository using the [GitHub releases page](https://github.com/QutEcoacoustics/ecoacoustics-web-components/releases)